eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 </tbody>
 </table>

-[1] This is called the ‘saw-tooth model’ in inventory management.
+[1] This is called the 'saw-tooth model' in inventory management.

 [2] Note that strict compliance to this recommendation would imply that Relying Party Instances must always have locally available the latest